 What is NA?

 Narcotics Anonymous sprang from the Alcoholics Anonymous Program of the late 1940s, with meetings first emerging in the Los Angeles area of California, USA, in the early Fifties.
-The NA program started as a small US movement that has grown into one of the world’s oldest and largest organizations of its type.

 - admitting there is a problem;